-Compose and decompose numbers from 11 to 19 into ten ones and some further ones (e.g., by using objects or drawings), and record each composition or decomposition with a drawing or equation (such as 18 = 10 + 8); understand that these numbers are composed of ten ones and one, two, three, four, five, six, seven, eight, or nine ones.
+Compose and decompose numbers from 11-19 into ten ones and some further ones.
+Use objects or drawings and record each composition or decomposition by a drawing or equation.
+For example, 18 = 10 + 8.
+Understand that these numbers are composed of ten ones and one, two, three, four, five, six, seven, eight, or nine ones